 (10) Findings.
 To verify that the emissions data report is free of material misstatements, the verification team shall make its own determination of emissions for checked sources and product data for checked data and shall determine whether there is reasonable assurance that the emissions data report does not contain a material misstatement in GHG emissions reported for the reporting entity, on a CO₂ equivalent basis and/or a material misstatement in product data for the reporting entity, using the units required by the applicable parts of this article.
 To assess conformance with this article the verification team shall review the methods and factors used to develop the emissions data report for adherence to the requirements of this article and ensure that other requirements of this article are met.

 (11) Log of Issues.
-The verification team must keep a log of any issues identified in the course of verification activities that may affect determinations of material misstatement and nonconformance, whether identified by the verifier or by the reporter regarding the original or subsequent certified reports, or identified by ARB staff.
+The verification team must keep a log of any issues identified in the course of verification activities that may affect determinations of material misstatement and nonconformance, whether identified by the verifier or by the reporter regarding the original or subsequent certified reports, or identified by CARB staff.
 The issues log must identify the regulatory section related to the nonconformance or potential nonconformance, if applicable, and indicate if the issues were corrected by the reporting entity prior to completing the verification.
 Any other concerns that the verification team has with the preparation of the emissions data report, including with any de minimis method calculations, must be documented in the issues log and communicated to the reporting entity during the course of verification activities.
 The log of issues must indicate whether each issue has a potential bearing on material misstatement, nonconformance, or both and whether an adverse verification statement may result if not addressed.

 (12) Material Misstatement Assessment.
 Assessments of material misstatement are conducted independently on total reported covered emissions and total reported covered product data (units from the applicable sections of this article).
+A material misstatement assessment is not required for emissions data when an entity reports no covered emissions and is not required for product data when an entity reports no covered product data; however, a conformance review is required for all verifications.

 (A) In assessing whether an emissions data report contains a material misstatement, the verification team must separately determine whether the total reported covered emissions and total reported covered product data contain a material misstatement using the following equation(s):

-Percent error emissions= Discrepancies+Omissions+Misreporting x 100%Total reported covered emissions
+Percent error emissions= Discrepancies, Omissions, Misreporting x 100Total reported covered emissions

 or

-Percent error product data= Discrepancies+Omissions+Misreporting x 100%Total covered product data
+Percent error product data= Discrepancies, Omissions, Misreporting x 100 Total reported covered product data

 Where: